AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 Accompanying `jsdoc` is required:

-* If you want custom configuration and description.
+* If you want custom configuration and description
 * Because there are multiple ways to declare a function in `JavaScript,` and comments let you keep a track of the functions.

 For more information, see [usejsdoc.org](https://usejsdoc.org/).